mberlin123/labreport5/index.md

 In Part 1 of this lab report, a hypothetical student encounters a bug in their program and submits a post on edStem detailing the problem.
 Their post is as follows:

 _Note: This is based on a real bug I ran into during a lab however the project is made up.
-Chat GPT and online resources were used to write portions of the hypothetical programming project._
+Chat GPT and online resources were used to write portions of the hypothetical programming project.
+(The Chat GPT section is included at the end of this lab report)_

 ### Original Student Post